texmacs/tm-forge/miscellanea/csvTable/README.md

 To be able to use the function, please insert a keyboard shortcut for the `insert-csvTable` command into your `my-init-TeXmacs.scm` file; the keyboard shortcut must be written in such a way to call the `insert-csvTable` with a file argument; you can copy-paste the contents of the example `my-init-TeXmacs.scm` file into your `my-init-TeXmacs.scm` initialization file.
 Place as well the `csvTable.csm` file in the `/prog/tables/simple/csvTable` directory of the `.TeXmacs` TeXMacs user configuration directory.

-If  you put  the `csvTable.csm` file in a directory different from `/prog/tables/simple/csvTable`, then please modify accordingly the `use-modules` form in the `my-init-texmacs.scm` configuration file.
+The `my-init-TeXmacs.scm` file needs an `use-modules` form as well, in the example file it is `(use-modules (tables simple csvTable))`, which you can copy-paste into your `my-init-TeXmacs.scm` initialization file if you have put the `csvTable.csm` file in `/prog/tables/simple/csvTable`.
+If  you put  the `csvTable.csm` file in a directory different from `/prog/tables/simple/csvTable`, then please modify accordingly the `use-modules` form.

 ### How to write the keyboard shortcut